-) ) ) Task То To start the rescan, do the following: 1.
-Navigate to the Summary tab (see Opening the Project Summary Tab).
-2. Perform either step: • Click the Start Scan button.
-If a scan is currently running or the Scan Server is currently not active, this button is disabled.
-You can use the second option (see next bullet) to schedule a scan. • Click the "here" link in Scan Server Status to schedule a scan.
-If other scans are running, the scan is queued and will automatically run based on queue order.
-If the Scan Server is inactive, the scan will automatically start based on queue order once the server is running again.
-(Click the link in Past Scans to view details about the scheduled scan.)
+Task To start the rescan, do the following:

+- 1. Navigate to the Summary tab (see Opening the Project Summary Tab). - 2.
+Perform either action: - Click the Start Scan button. - Click the "here" link in Scan Server Status to schedule a scan.

+If a scan is running on another project, your scan is queued and will automatically run based on queue order.
+If the Scan Server is temporarily inactive, the scan is also queued and will automatically start based on queue order once the server is running again.
+(Click the link in Past Server Scans to view details about the scheduled scan.)